sappho192/demo-library-simple/README.md

 # demo-library-simple

 A cmake project that demonstrates how to use static and dynamic libraries in a C++ project.
+Detailed description on this project can be accessed in the original author's blog: https://blog.shaduri.dev/easily-create-shared-libraries-with-cmake-part-1

 ## How to build
 1. Prepare CMake